makerdao/mips/MIP78/MIP78.md

 Compensation for Recognized Delegates will be distributed by Executive Vote.
 These Executive Votes will take place quarterly, in January, April, July, and October.

 Executive Votes containing Recognized Delegate DAI compensation are not permitted to include any other changes to the Maker Protocol.
 This is to prevent a conflict of interest where Recognized Delegates are incentivized to support an Executive Vote they would otherwise have opposed.
-An exception is setting up MKR Vesting streams to Recognized Delegates as defined in [MIP78: Recognized Delegate MKR Compensation](https://forum.makerdao.com/t/mipzz-recognized-delegate-mkr-compensation/16907), which may be bundled with Recognized Delegate DAI compensation.
+An exception is setting up MKR Vesting streams to Recognized Delegates as defined in [MIP79: Recognized Delegate MKR Compensation](https://forum.makerdao.com/t/mipzz-recognized-delegate-mkr-compensation/16907), which may be bundled with Recognized Delegate DAI compensation.

 As with any other distribution of funds through the Executive Vote process, Recognized Delegates should confirm the amount of compensation being paid and the receiving address with the Governance Facilitators in the week leading up to the Executive Vote.
 If a Recognized Delegate cannot do this, that Recognized Delegate's compensation will not be included in the next Executive Vote and instead will be included in a future Executive Vote at a mutually agreeable time.
 These catch-up payments may be bundled with other proposals.

 ### MIP78c5: Accommodation for Delegate Contract Migration

 When a Recognized Delegate intends to migrate from one delegate contract to another the following points should be considered:
 * The associated entity should inform the Community the effective migration date no fewer than seven days before and which contracts are affected.
-* The new delegate contract cannot already be involved in a migration (e.g. two delegates merging into one).
+* The new delegate contract cannot already be involved in a migration (e.g., two delegates merging into one).
 * During a 30-day interim period, the old and new delegate contracts are regarded for compensation as referring to the same entity.
 * Compensation is calculated using stats from the old and new contracts.
 For example, MKR weight will be obtained by the sum of the MKR weight of the old and new contracts.
 Participation and communication stats will be calculated across both delegate contracts.